Communication Studies (COMM)

 COMM 327V.
 Health Communication.
 1 Unit.

+This course focuses on Stetson's Health and Wellness Value.
 This course provides an introduction to the field of health communication, including origins and development, and an overview of several areas of the field such as information technologies in health communication, social support, the social construction of health, illness & health narratives, client-provider communication, and communication in health-care organizations.
 Concerned with issues in the theory and practice of health communication, this seminar is a study of communication roles in health, including the relationship between health communication and well-being.
 Service-learning in the community is integrated into the design of the class.

 COMM 328B.
 Food, Communication and Culture.
 1 Unit.